ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

 \subsubsection{Interaction Safety Curriculum}

 As the final stage, we introduce an interaction \textit{Safety Curriculum} to ensure safe and robust grasping in cluttered scenes.
-This curriculum is crucial for sim-to-real transfer, as it mitigates the overly aggressive behaviors developed in the previous stages while preserving the desired human-like strategies.
-The safety curriculum is designed to minimize collisions and avoid excessive force during contact-rich interactions, which are common in cluttered environments.
+This curriculum is crucial for sim-to-real transfer, tempering overly aggressive behaviors while preserving human-like strategies.
+It is designed to minimize collisions and excessive force during contact-rich interactions common in cluttered environments.
 Specifically, the policy is fine-tuned by progressively tightening a force threshold $\bar{f}$ whenever the success rate $w$ surpasses a threshold $\bar{w}$.
 Exceeding this force threshold incurs a sparse penalty term $r_\text{force}$ in the reward and leads to early termination.
+The reward function Eq.~\eqref{eq:reward_function} is updated with safety penalties as:

-To further avoid colliding with table—particularly when grasping small objects, we also disabled collisions between the hand and the table in simulation, and terminate the episode if the fingertip penetrates too deeply into the table surface.
+where $c_3 > 0$ are weighting coefficients.
+To avoid colliding with table, particularly when grasping small objects, we also disabled collisions between the hand and the table in simulation, and terminate the episode if the fingertip penetrates too deeply into the table surface.
+The implementation details of safety curriculum are deferred to Appendix~\ref{supp:sec:teacher-safe}.

-The policy is optimized with Eq.~\eqref{eq:objective} with the updated reward function with safety penalties, defined as: